 The Yale Program in the History of the Book brings together scholars across disciplines to explore the materiality of the written word over time and across cultures.
 A collaboration between Yale’s Department of English and Beinecke Rare Book and Manuscript Library, it offers seminar meetings for the Yale community and a series of public lectures by speakers across the field of book history.
 Beginning in autumn 2013, we will also host an annual symposium.

-The Program is organized by David Scott Kastan, Chair (George M. Bodman Professor of English Literature, Yale Department of English); Kathryn James (Curator of Early Modern Books and Manuscripts & the Osborn Collection, Beinecke Library); and Aaron T. Pratt (Ph.D. candidate, Yale Department of English).
+The Program is organized by David Scott Kastan, Co-Chair (George M. Bodman Professor of English Literature, Yale Department of English); Kathryn James, Co-Chair (Curator of Early Modern Books and Manuscripts & the Osborn Collection, Beinecke Library); and Aaron T. Pratt (Ph.D. candidate, Yale Department of English).

 Information on the time and location of individual events can be found on the Program Schedule; events are usually located in the Beinecke Rare Book and Manuscript Library, at 121 Wall Street in New Haven, Connecticut.
 Lectures take the form of a forty-five minute talk followed by brief Q&A, and each seminar meeting provides an opportunity for discussion centered on a pre-circulated paper.
 To be added to the Program list and receive seminar readings, please contact Aaron Pratt (firstname.lastname@example.org).

 Questions?
 Please contact Aaron T. Pratt (email@example.com) or Kathryn James (firstname.lastname@example.org).
 You can also find us on Twitter, where we post updates and sometimes live tweet our events: @yalebookhistory.